deepnorthcheng/test/docs/installation.md

     pip install -r requirements.txt

-but we suggest first installing the [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution, which provides most of the necessary packages, as well as the `hdf5` library dependency.
+but we suggest firstly installing the [Anaconda](https://store.continuum.io/cshop/anaconda/) Python distribution, which provides most of the necessary packages, as well as the `hdf5` library dependency.

 *Sunergy's Python interface works with Python 2.7.
 Python 3.3+ should work out of the box without protobuf support.
 For protobuf support please install protobuf 3.0 alpha (https://developers.google.com/protocol-buffers/).
 Earlier Pythons are your own adventure.*